PostHog/posthog.com/contents/tutorials/carrd-analytics.md

 ![Carrd site editor](https://res.cloudinary.com/dmukukwp6/image/upload/carrd_ce2ed93b25.png)

-Click the floppy disk icon to save and publish the site.
-Now, when you go to your published site and click around, you will see pageviews, clicks, and more autocaptured in PostHog's activity tab.
+Click the save icon and publish the site.
+Now, when you go to your published site and click around, you will see pageviews, clicks, and more autocaptured in PostHog's [activity tab](https://us.posthog.com/project/events).
 If you enabled [session replay](https://us.posthog.com/settings/project-replay) and [heatmaps](https://us.posthog.com/settings/project-autocapture#heatmaps) in your project settings, these are also captured.

 ![Analytics](https://res.cloudinary.com/dmukukwp6/image/upload/analytics_da9daded1b.png)